This is going to sound stupid and sappy and ridiculous, but here it is: Whatever you face today, put more love into it.

 Things will most likely improve if you love more, not less.
 In almost every single situation you face today – whether it’s buying a cup of coffee, talking with your buddies, kicking your workout, or dealing with your loved ones – put more love into whatever you’re doing.

 Dumb, right?
-Fucking stupid.
+F***ing stupid.
 You’ve got your dreams and ambitions and your righteous anger!
-You’re ready to kick ass and bend this world to your will!
+You’re ready to bend this world to your will.
 If only you can get stronger and tougher, you can take everything that is yours.
 In this dirty world, the spoils belong to the victor and nice guys finish last.
 You do NOT want to finish last.

 Craaaaazy.
 Oh, and probably true.

 I tell my kids this one all the time: People want to help you.
 Give them a reason to help you.